Friday, October 30, 2020

 Starring: John Travolta, Debra Winger, Scott Glenn, Mickey Gilley, Charlie Daniels Band, James Gammon, Barry Corbin, Madolyn Smith

 Urban Cowboy was a staple on cable in the early 1980's.
 I was a mere ten years old when I initially saw it, and it was a simple, yet engrossing story.
 For a ten year old, that's good enough.
-The movie's sexism hadn't dawned on me.
-I was ten for Pete's sake.
 Watching it again forty years after its release, it can be seen as Saturday Night Fever with country and western bars replacing discos.
-Both films star John Travolta, and both male leads are macho meatheads who don't see anything fundamentally wrong with mistreating women at first, but they gradually see the error of their ways.
+Both films star John Travolta, and both male leads are macho meatheads who don't see anything fundamentally wrong with mistreating women at first, but one gradually sees the error of his ways.

 Is Urban Cowboy entertaining in a slick, superficial way?
 Yes.
 Are Travolta and Winger appealing?
 Yes.
 Can I enjoy those aspects of the movie and denounce its sexist, sometimes misogynistic attitudes towards the female characters?
 Yes.
 We have to take into account that this movie was released in 1980.
 To paraphrase Bill Maher, it's difficult to blame someone for not being "woke" years before "woke" was even a thing.
 In these ways, movies are time capsules.
 They reflect the past or what was contemporary back then.
 Their values may not at all coincide with the present.